On view October 2-9, 2021 | Art by Robert Hardwick Weston, curated by Ahmed Mansour

 Saturday, October 2 Opening Events

-2 p.m. – Opening remarks by Executive Director Bshara Nassar, Guest Curator Ahmed Mansour, Malak and family, and Artist Robert Hardwick Weston
+2 p.m. – Performance by Luci Murphy.
+Opening remarks by Executive Director Bshara Nassar, Guest Curator Ahmed Mansour, Malak and family, and Artist Robert Hardwick Weston.

 2:30 p.m. – Performance by the Foty Fusion band

 4:30 p.m. – Q&A with artist Robert Hardwick Weston